mliew21396/remote-work/week-1/3-cli-exploration/README.md

 using these commands through the rest of Dev Bootcamp to keep your skills sharp.

 ## Release 7: Reflect
 Reflecting is essential for solidifying your learning.
-Because you don't have the ability to edit these reflections directly yet, you'll need to keep track of your answers to the questions in the [reflection file](my_reflection.md) on your computer or in your notes.
-Be sure to write them down!
-You'll be expected to add them to the reflection file associated with this challenge later once you learn to push changes to GitHub.
+Visit the [my_reflection.md](my_reflection.md) file associated with this challenge to add your reflection.
 Limit your reflection time to about 10-15 minutes.

 ## Resources